-- 1. Gregg is a higher-rate taxpayer and has already utilised his dividend allowance for the tax year 2020/2021.
-What rate of tax, if any, will Gregg pay on a dividend paid from the ISA during the current tax year? - A. Nil. - B. 7.5% - C. 32.5% - D. 40% - 2.
+- 1. Gregg is a higher-rate taxpayer and has already utilised his dividend allowance for the tax year 2023/2024.
+What rate of tax, if any, will Gregg pay on a dividend paid from the ISA during the current tax year? - A. Nil. - B. 8.5% - C. 33.75% - D. 40% - 2.
 Barbara, aged 50, is a higher-rate taxpayer and has recently invested £5,000 in a cash ISA to save towards her retirement.
 What conditions apply to this investment? - A. She is not permitted to withdraw the funds until she reaches a minimum age of 55. - B. She is permitted to withdraw a maximum of 25% of the funds with no personal tax liability. - C. She is permitted to withdraw any amount of the funds at any time with no personal tax liability. - D. She must use at least 75% of the fund to provide an income in retirement. - 3.
 Alice lives in France with her husband, who is a UK Crown employee.
 She currently makes subscriptions to both a cash ISA and a stocks and shares ISA.
-If Alice divorces her husband and remains in France, what is her eligibility for continuing her ISA subscriptions? - A. She is eligible to subscribe to both ISAs for a maximum of 90 days following the divorce. - B. She is eligible to subscribe to the cash ISA for the remainder of the tax year only. - C. She is eligible to subscribe to the stocks and shares ISA for the remainder of the tax year only. - D. She is no longer eligible to subscribe to either ISA. - 4.
+If Alice divorces her husband and remains in France, what is her eligibility for continuing her ISA subscriptions? - A. She may continue to contribute to the cash ISA only. - B. She may continue to contribute to the stocks and shares ISA only. - C. She may continue to contribute to both a cash ISA and a stocks and shares ISA. - D. She cannot make any further subscriptions to either ISA. - 4.
 Billy lives on a houseboat for which he does NOT have home mooring.
 What rule therefore applies regarding his eligibility to subscribe to an ISA? - A. He may subscribe if he can provide an acceptable correspondence address. - B. He may only subscribe once he has established a home mooring address. - C. HM Revenue & Customs may offer special dispensation if he can provide the permanent residential address of a close relative. - D. HM Revenue & Customs may offer special dispensation if a close relative can confirm his identity. - 5.
 If an investor submits an ISA application form containing his new home address, for which he does NOT yet have a postcode, what action should the ISA manager take in relation to this omission? - A. Arrange for a PO Box number with postcode and enter that postcode. - B. Delay processing the application until the postcode is available. - C. Enter a generic, temporary postcode. - D. Process the application, obtaining the postcode from the investor when it becomes available.